Grote Kerk (Breda): History

+Mummified cat

+In 1906 a 15th-century mummified cat was discovered in the inside the walls of the church.
+The cat is believed to have been deliberately sealed into the church's structure as a foundation sacrifice; a ritual believed to protect buildings from evil spirits.
+In 2025, the cat was officially named Polleke and returned to public display in the church.

 Prince chapel

-The Prinsenkapel (Prince chapel) north of the choir is the old mausoleum of the van Nassau-Dillenburg dynasty, ancestors to the Dutch Royal Family, the House of Orange-Nassau.
+The Prinsenkapel (Prince chapel) north of the choir is the old mausoleum of the van Nassau-Breda dynasty, ancestors of the Dutch royal family, the House of Orange-Nassau.
 The chapel was built from 1520 until 1525 on orders of the Lord of Breda, Henry III of Nassau-Breda.
 Seventeen family members are buried in the chapel.